N7ghtm4r3/Ametista-Engine/README.md

   "host": "your_host_address",
   "server_secret": "your_server_secret",
   "application_id": "your_application_id",
+  "bypass_ssl_validation": "true [default false]",
+  // whether bypass the SSL certificates validation, this for example when is a self-signed the certificate USE WITH CAUTION "app_version": "X.Y.Z",
-  // required if any specific versions are not specified "app_version": "X.Y.Z",
+  // required if any specific versions are not specified
-  // general version to use if the specific one for a target is not specified
+  // general version to use if the specific one for a target is not specified "android": {

-  "android": {
     // not required
     "app_version": "Y.X.Z"